 A baby receives quick weight gain when he receives breastfeed.
 Moreover, breastfeeding for a longer period (4-6 months) had a significant reduction in the chances of a baby developing overweight and obesity.

-Many researches and studies has proven that a child who receives breast milk is smarter than those who are grown up with formulas.
+Many kinds of research and studies have proven that a child who receives breast milk is smarter than those who are grown up with formulas.
 Because the nutrient content of formulas cannot perfectly match breast milk and breast milk makes a child more active and smart.

 Mothers worry about how much temperature of liquid formulas should be.
 Because of different weathers, a child need formulas boiled and cooled to a specific level.
-Some time it get too cool at some time it is bit hot.
-It can cause severe risk to the health of the child.
-Breast milk is always at the right temperature and ready to drink any time.
+Sometimes, it gets too cool at some times it is a bit hot.
+It can cause severe risks to the health of the child.
+Breast milk is always at the right temperature and ready to drink at any time.

-Breastfeed is not only beneficial for baby but mother receive equal health benefits by breastfeeding.
-Mother who breastfeed their babies, receives multiple health benefits.
+Breastfeeding is not only beneficial for babies but mothers receive equal health benefits by breastfeeding.
+A mother who breastfeeds her babies receives multiple health benefits.
 Some of the main benefits of breastfeeding for moms are below:

-During last months of pregnancy, uterus generally grows immensely and quickly.
-After delivery of the child, uterus goes through a specific process known as involution.
-In this process, uterus returns to its small size.
-Oxytocin is a hormone that increases during pregnancy to birth of baby.
+During the last months of pregnancy, the uterus generally grows immensely and quickly.
+After delivery of the child, the uterus goes through a specific process known as involution.
+In this process, the uterus returns to its small size.
+Oxycontin is a hormone that increases during pregnancy to the birth of a baby.
 During birth, it reduces bleeding and pain.
-By breastfeeding, oxytocin increases and helps in contraction of uterus to its previous size.
-Many researches have proven that mothers who breastfeed their babies generally have less blood loss after delivery and quick uterus involution.
+By breastfeeding, oxytocin increases and helps in the contraction of the uterus to its previous size.
+Many types of research have proven that mothers who breastfeed their babies generally have less blood loss after delivery and quick uterus involution.

 Majority of the women start gaining weight just after the birth of their baby.
 Some of them gain weight during pregnancy.
-Breastfeeding burn a lot of calories, which can help them to lose their weight gained during pregnancy.
+Breastfeeding burns a lot of calories, which can help them to lose the weight gained during pregnancy.
 A mother, who feeds her baby with breast milk, burns 500 extra calories per day compared to mothers who do not feed breast milk.